joy-of-react/next-styled-components/README.md

-## Next 13 template
+## Next 13 + styled-components

-This is a _super minimal_ starter for Next 13's App Router.

-Not intended for use in production.
-Purely used for educational reasons.
+This repo is meant to be used as part of an exercise in [The Joy of React](https://www.joyofreact.com/).